Last stand at Lambeau: After a season spent fending off disaster, the challenge toughens

 They are 7-8, despite having outscored opponents by 12 points.
 They placed 26 players on the COVID-19 list between Oct.
 5 and Friday, when quarterback Kirk Cousins tested positive.
 On Sunday night, the Vikings could be without as many as five of the 15 defenders who have played at least 300 snaps for them this season: Defensive end Danielle Hunter is out for the season with a torn pectoral muscle; defensive end Everson Griffen is away from the team while treating his mental health; linebacker Nick Vigil is on the COVID-19 list; cornerback Cameron Dantzler is doubtful to play because of a calf injury; and cornerback Bashaud Breeland was released Dec.
 18 after sources said a practice altercation with teammates escalated to the point it required Spielman's intervention.

-If the Eagles win on Sunday afternoon, the Vikings will have to win at Lambeau Field as 13½-point underdogs without Cousins — and in only the second game they have been double-digit underdogs in the Zimmer era — to keep their playoff hopes alive.
+Because the Eagles beat Washington on Sunday afternoon, the Vikings will have to win at Lambeau Field as 13½-point underdogs without Cousins — and in only the second game they have been double-digit underdogs in the Zimmer era — to keep their playoff hopes alive.

 "We know what's at stake," wide receiver Justin Jefferson said.
 "We know we need these next two games, and we got to come out with energy and got to come out with that fire.
 If not, it's going to be the same results as the other games before that we lost."